 Further details of the vaccine and FAQs can be found here.

 The MenACWY and DTP vaccinations will take place in 2025, the date is yet to be confirmed by the immunisation team.
 This will be for any Year 9 student where consent has been received, and Year 10 students where consents have already been received but the vaccination has not yet taken place.
 Year 9 parents/ carers will be asked to complete a consent form, whether consent is to be given or declined.
-For any queries please contact Vaccination UK Hertfordshire and Suffolk on 01462 427008, or by emailing [email protected].
-Further information can also be found on their website www.schoolvaccination.uk
+For any queries please contact Hertfordshire and East Anglia Community School Aged Immunisation Service on [email protected] or telephoning 0300 555 5055.
+Vaccinations will take place on 8th January 2025.

 Ahead of vaccination sessions, the MMR vaccine status of a young person will be checked to see if any doses have been missed earlier in childhood.
 This vaccine is needed to provide protection against measles, mumps and rubella.
 If a dose has been missed this can also be given by the school-aged immunisation team, if they are able to.
 Alternatively, a referral is made to the young person’s registered GP practice.